-6. Stories
+Stories

 You can also share your experience of working with us by contacting workingtogether@nottscc.gov.uk.

 We have been co-designing our Disability Related Expense Allowances.
-Sarah Craggs, our co-production worker talks about it in a Think Local Act Person blog post.
+Our co-production worker, Sarah Craggs, talks about it in a Think Local Act Person blog post.

-Marion Wardill and Mary Read talk about working together on Strength Based Approaches
+Marion Wardill and Mary Read talk about working together on Strength Based Approaches in this video.

-In all honesty, 12 months ago, I’d never talked about Co-Production.
+In all honesty, 12 months ago, I’d never talked about co-production.
 We were asked by Nottinghamshire County Council to support with a new listening space for carers and professionals, helping to develop and run it from the very beginning stages in October 2021.

 Our planning group was brought together, made up of carers, council officers and NCA staff.
 It took several meetings to start to unpick what we wanted to achieve and what we wanted it to look like.
 One of the challenges for me, was realising how much time it would take to reach agreements and move things forward given the co-productive nature of the project.
 Listening to everyone, taking on everyone’s views and reaching agreements lead to long discussions, lots of exchanges and editing of documents and managing a range of expectations.